(1)Supplier – eatPOS incorporated and registered in England and Wales

 10.2 Refunds may only be made after all endeavours have been made by eatPOS to resolve the issue.

 10.3 EPoS systems and software that were bought after demonstration are excluded from the standard returns policy due to the considerable setup costs involved in configuration and customisation of system and software including menu configuration etc. These items are strictly ‘non-refundable’.
-In the very unlikely event that Eatpos accepts return of system not eligible for a refund we will deduct 25% of the system (provided it is returned as new, and the whole software cost.
+In the very unlikely event that eatPOS accepts return of system not eligible for a refund we will deduct 25% of the system for restocking and handling (provided it is returned as new and it is resalable as new), and the whole software cost.

 10.4 Any returned goods should be packed in the original packaging and returned to the SUPPLIER at the CUSTOMERS cost.
 Eatpos reserves to charge for any goods returned that are not in a sellable condition (over and above the deduction mentioned in 10 (a))